mwallace-attentive/tech-writing-demo/README.md

 # tech-writing-demo

-Demo/test repository for tech writing team
+This is repository is for demonstrating and testing GitHub functionality.